inhaled

 Spanish

-How common is "inhale"?
+How common is "inhaled"?

-It appears most frequently in fiction texts and less often in other writings.
+It appears most frequently in academic texts and less often in other writings.

 Definitions